Im-Rises/ParticleSimulator/README.md

 > The tests are running at 144Hz with 10 000 000 particles on a Windows 11 machine with an Nvidia RTX 2070 6GB.

 TODO:

-- [ ] Correct toggle fullscreen bugs
+- [ ] Correct toggle fullscreen particles drag bug
 - [ ] Correct minimization crash
+- [ ] Correct particles count change issues

 ## Images